httpwg/http-extensions/draft-ietf-httpbis-optimistic-upgrade.md

 If the server accepts a protocol transition request, it interprets the subsequent bytes in accordance with the new protocol.
 If it rejects the request, it interprets those bytes as HTTP/1.1.
 However, the client doesn't know which interpretation the server will take until it receives the server's response status code.
 If it uses the new protocol optimistically, this creates a risk that the server will interpret attacker-controlled data in the new protocol as an additional HTTP request issued by the client.

 As a trivial example, consider an HTTP CONNECT client providing connectivity to an untrusted application.
-If the client is authenticated to the server using a connection-level authentication method such as TLS Client Certificates, the attacker could send an HTTP/1.1 POST request in the post-upgrade payload.
-If the client delivers this payload optimistically, and the upgrade request fails, the server would interpret the payload as a subsequent authenticated request issued by the client.
+If the client is authenticated to the proxy server using a connection-level authentication method such as TLS Client Certificates, the attacker could send an HTTP/1.1 POST request for the proxy server at the beginning of its TCP connection.
+If the client delivers this data optimistically, and the CONNECT request fails, the server would misinterpret the application's data as a subsequent authenticated request issued by the client.

 ## Parser Exploits